 Being Dementia Smart

-The Dementia Services Development Centre (DSDC), in collaboration with the Faculty of Health Sciences and Sport, is proud to deliver the Being Dementia Smart course for The University of Stirling’s nursing and paramedic students.
+The Dementia Services Development Centre (DSDC), in collaboration with the Faculty of Health Sciences and Sport, is proud to deliver the Being Dementia Smart module for The University of Stirling’s nursing and paramedic science students.

-Being Dementia Smart is the first course in the UK to include dementia design for undergraduate nurses and paramedics, making it a truly unique module.
+Being Dementia Smart is the first module in the UK to include dementia design for undergraduate nurses and paramedics, making it a truly unique part of their course.

 The module, which is essential for students of Adult Nursing, Mental Health Nursing and Paramedic Science, reflects the Scottish Government’s new Dementia Strategy.
 Launched in 2023 with input from DSDC, the Strategy focuses on empowerment and inclusivity for people living with a dementia.